 With that said, having an arsenal of keto-friendly snacks ready is your best bet.
 Bringing keto foods with you is simply the safest way to maintain a keto diet while traveling.
-But if you’re not so keen on pre-trip food prepping and would like to leave some room for spontaneity, there are plenty of options at stores, gas stations, and even fast food stops.
+But if you’re not so keen on pre-trip food prepping and would like to leave some room for spontaneity, there are plenty of quick meal options at stores, gas stations, and even fast food stops.

 1. Keto Bars

 Keto bars are the keto dieter’s version of energy and/or protein bars.
 They’re great for long road trips because they provide both energy and filling protein packaged into a convenient snack.
 Plus, the curb cravings for sweets.
 Our chocolate Keto Bars come in three flavors: coconut, cookie dough, and peanut butter.
-Each provides 19g of fat, some of which comes from added MCTs.
+Each provides 19g of healthy fat, some of which comes from added MCTs.
 They also have a generous 9g of protein and 12g of fiber to keep you feeling full and satisfied.

 2. Keto Gummies